thin-edge/thin-edge.io/docs/src/understand/typical-iot-agent.md

-# A typical IIoT agent running thin-edge
+# A typical IoT agent running thin-edge

-A typical IIoT agent acts as a gateway between the cloud and devices deployed over machines and plants.
+A typical IoT agent acts as a gateway between the cloud and devices deployed over machines and plants.

 - Each gateway controls a piece of equipment, made up of devices with their hardware, software, sensors and actuators.
   From a cloud perspective, there are possibly tens of thousands of such pieces, each with its own gateway.